 • Airport/hotel transfers in Churchill

-Note: Additional pre-tour and post-tour nights in Winnipeg can be added, subject to availability.
+Optional Additions: Additional pre-tour and post-tour nights in Winnipeg can be added, subject to availability.
 Inquire at time of booking.
-Viewing the northern lights extends late into the night so we do not recommend this trip for young children.
+Note that viewing the northern lights extends late into the night so we do not recommend this trip for young children.

 Day 1 - Arrive in Winnipeg

 Arrive in Winnipeg and transfer on your own to check-in to your hotel.
 Later, enjoy a "Meet and Greet" event with your fellow travelers at the hotel’s lounge.